Gather the documents you need, get help at a financial aid events, and use online resources.

 - consider education loans or other financing after you’ve determined what savings and awards you’ll be able to use to meet college expenses.
 Compare your true costs and carefully evaluate loans.
 The goal is to borrow only what you need.

-Students planning to attend college in 2015-2016 can still apply.
-Students planning to attend college anytime during the 2016-2017 academic year should file the FAFSA as soon as possible after January 1.
+Students planning to attend college anytime during the 2017-2018 academic year should file the FAFSA as soon as possible after October 1, 2016.

 Financial aid questions?
 Use our publications, videos, and online links to guide you through the process.